 This is a subsidized open access journal sponsored by Food and Drug Administration of Taiwan.
 Authors are free of charges for article processing.
 All articles will be open access on ScienceDirect.
 Permission to (re)use all published articles in JFDA is outlined by the Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) license, which stated that published articles may be publicly distributed and copied as long as the articles are not modified, credits are given to the authors, and the articles are not used for commercial purposes.

 • The corresponding author is responsible to provide the co-authors' email address (up to 10).
 Notifications of "Send Back to Author", "Manuscript number notification", "Decision letters" will be automatically sent to all authors.

 • Articles should be in Microsoft Word document format and prepared in the simplest form possible.

 • You may use automatic page numbering, but do NOT use other kinds of automatic formatting such as footnotes, headers and footers.
 References especially should NOT be formatted using the MS Word "endnotes" or "footnotes" function; instead, you may use the commercially available EndNote® or Reference Manager® software to manage your references.

-• Put text, references, table headings and tables, and figure legends in one file.
+• Text, references, table headings and tables, and figure legends should be arranged into one file.

 • Figures must be submitted as separate picture files, at the correct resolution and named according to the figure number, e.g., “Fig1.tif”, “Fig2.jpg”.
-Please see section Figure. for more information.
+Please see Figure section. for more information.